 Main Article Content

-Introduction and Objectives: The use of chloramphenicol in developing countries is widely supported by the World Health Organization to treat bacterial infections, especially those caused by gram-negative bacteria.
-Wealthier regions favor other antibiotics, since there are concerns regarding chloramphenicol’s adverse effects, such as aplastic anemia.
-Nevertheless, the rise of multidrug resistant-bacteria has brought a growing interest on chloramphenicol as a new strategy to fight antimicrobial resistance, since the recent reports of its toxicity are very uncommon.
-This retrospective study intends to characterize the use of chloramphenicol in a tertiary care hospital in Brazil and report any adverse reactions.
+The use of chloramphenicol in developing countries is widely supported by the World Health Organization to treat bacterial infections, especially those caused by gram-negative bacteria.
+Wealthier regions favour other antibiotics, since there are concerns regarding chloramphenicol’s adverse effects, such as aplastic anaemia.
+Nevertheless, the rise of multidrug resistant-bacteria has brought a growing interest on chloramphenicol as a new strategy to fight antimicrobial resistance, since current reports of its toxicity are very uncommon.
+This retrospective study intends to characterize the use of chloramphenicol in a tertiary care hospital in Brazil and report adverse reactions.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.